zhangwxleo/PolyHack-Electronic-Invoice-System/README.md

  Thank you all for contributing to the code.

- Special thanks to our team member, LU Zhoudao Dozer, who is responsible for the pitching presentation as well as the proposal writing.
+ Special thanks to our team member, LU Zhoudao Dozer, who is responsible for the pitching presentation as well as the proposal's writing.

  created on 2022/6/2